marmelab/react-admin/docs/Admin.md

 You can also [write your own theme](./AppTheme.md#writing-a-custom-theme) to fit your company branding.
 For more details on predefined and custom themes, refer to [the Application Theme chapter](./AppTheme.md).

 React-admin provides a [built-in dark theme by default](./AppTheme.md#default).
 If you want to override it, check out [the `<Admin darkTheme>` prop](#darktheme).

+### Theme Priorities

+The following priorities are applied depending on whether the `theme` prop is provided or not:

+- if `theme` is not provided, the default light and dark theme and are used;
+- if `theme` is not provided the `lightTheme` prop is ignored;
+- if `theme` is provided and `darkTheme` prop is not, `darkTheme` is ignored and disabled;

 ## `title`